yaminmhd/stock-price-chart/README.md

 ### Prerequisite

 - `pnpm` is used as package manager.
 Do follow installation guide [here](https://pnpm.io/installation) before running the commands below.
 - `Polygon.io` [api](https://polygon.io/docs/stocks/getting-started) is used to fetch the stock prices.
-Create an account [here](https://polygon.io/dashboard/signup) to get an `API Key` and add it in the `.env` file before running the application.
+Create an account [here](https://polygon.io/dashboard/signup) to get an `API Key` and add it in the `.env.local` file before running the application.
+  - `cp .env.example .env.local`

 ### Installation